arthurBarthe/debiased-spatial-whittle/paper/paper.md

 spatio-temporal covariance models for univariate or multivariate processes from gridded data.
 It leverages the Fast Fourier Transform, and therefore can benefit from further computational gains from GPU implementations offered by PyTorch or Cupy, both made available within the package as alternative backends to Numpy.
+As such, DSWL on GPU allows to fit covariance models to data observed on grids with tens of millions of locations.

 # Statement of need
 Describing patterns of spatial and spatio-temporal covariance is of interest to practitioners in